LaserLorenz/Predicting-Student-Dropout/README.md

 ## Paper

-The entire corresponding paper, in which I outline the process as well as the underlying thoughts and implications can be found at Researchgate.
+The corresponding paper, in which I outline the process as well as the underlying thoughts and implications can be found at Researchgate.
 ```
 https://www.researchgate.net/publication/322919234_Predicting_Student_Dropout_a_Machine_Learning_Approach
 ```